MicrosoftDocs/cpp-docs/docs/windows/how-to-use-resource-templates.md

      The resource editor automatically provides a unique resource ID.
 You can revise the [resource properties](../windows/changing-the-properties-of-a-resource.md) as needed.

- For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide.*
+ For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.

- Requirements
+## Requirements

  Win32